 Our December 2025 Bob Dylan Club Book-of-the-Month is Terri Thal’s My Greenwich Village: Dave, Bob, and Me, published in 2023.
 Our discussion will be hosted by Bob Dylan Book Club Member Karen Lievense.
 Karen appreciates Bob Dylan for the way his music makes her feel, and, in Pete Hammill’s words, for “his more fugitive song : allusive, symbolic, full of imagery and ellipses, and by leaving things out, he allows us the grand privilege of creating along with him.”
-She lives in Santa Fe, New Mexico, not too far away from Gallup, where Dylan grew up (editor’s note: indeed!).
+Karen lives in Santa Fe, New Mexico, near Dylan’s home town of Gallup. [!]
+Karen also supplied some of the links below.

 We are so lucky to have Terri Thal’s first hand account of a formative time in American music, the arts, politics, civil rights, women’s rights, idealism, and the stretching and redefinition of social norms.
 Terri Thal’s lively book describes her involvement and unique observations with insight and humor.
-To slip in a reference to Bob Dylan song: “No one else could play that tune”—you know it was up to her.
-Terri Thal’s book joins memoirs by Peter McKenzie (Bob Dylan on a Couch and Fifty Cents a Day, 2021), Suze Rotolo (A Freewheelin’ Time: A Memoir of Greenwich Village in the Sixties, 2016), Dave Van Ronk (The Mayor of MacDougal Street: A Memoir, 2012—a book brought to publication after Van Ronk’s death in 2002 by Elijah Wald), and Bob Dylan’s Chronicles Volume One (2004) as books that tell not only the core of Bob Dylan’s world from the day he arrived in Greenwich Village (January 24, 1961) but also the Greenwich Village scene more generally.
-In fact, you can’t get any closer to the center of Bob Dylan’s Greenwich Village world than the these five memoirs!
-There are a number of other books that are important, too.
-See: the Bob Dylan Book Club’s Recommended Curriculum on Greenwich Village, the Folk Scene, & the Rise of Bob Dylan.
+To slip in a reference to a Bob Dylan song: “No one else could play that tune”—it was up to her.
+Terri Thal’s book joins memoirs by Peter McKenzie (Bob Dylan on a Couch and Fifty Cents a Day, 2021), Suze Rotolo (A Freewheelin’ Time: A Memoir of Greenwich Village in the Sixties, 2016), Dave Van Ronk (The Mayor of MacDougal Street: A Memoir, 2012—a book brought to publication after Van Ronk’s death in 2002 by Elijah Wald), and Bob Dylan (Chronicles Volume One, 2004).
+These books describe the core of Bob Dylan’s world, beginning with his arrival in New York City on January 24, 1961.
+In fact, you can’t get any closer to the center of Bob Dylan’s Greenwich Village world than these five memoirs!
+For a list of other books that are important, too, see the Bob Dylan Book Club’s Recommended Curriculum on Greenwich Village, the Folk Scene, & the Rise of Bob Dylan.

-One of Terri’s rols was to help folk singers get performance gigs and to promote their performances—and many fans know that she was Dylan’s first manager, serving in that role until Bob announced that, as his fame grew and he recorded his first album, he had signed with Albert Grossman in 1962.
-Terri helped other musicians as well, including Dave Van Ronk (whom she married), Maggie and Terre Roche, and others.
+One of Terri’s roles was to help folk singers get performance dates and to promote their performances—and many Dylan fans know that she was Dylan’s first manager, serving in that role until 1962 when Bob announced that he had signed with Albert Grossman.
+Terri helped other musicians as well, including Dave Van Ronk (whom she married), Maggie and Terre Roche, and the Holy Modal Rounders.

-One feature in the book that I want to call special attention to: Pages 189-193 present an alphabetical list titled "Folk Singers and Related People in New York City, Mid-late 50s Through Mid-late 60s.
-I found this list an astounding—and even moving—homage to the folk scene.
-A middle section of the book presents amazing pictures from Terri’s own collections.
+One feature in the book that I want to call special attention to: Pages 189-193 present an alphabetical list titled "Folk Singers and Related People in New York City, Mid-late 50s Through Mid-late 60s”.
+I found this list an astounding—and even moving—homage to the folk scene that calls our attention to the diversity of voices, albums, and songs of that place and time.
+A middle section of the book presents amazing and little seen pictures from Terri’s own collections.

 We are excited and honored to have Terri Thal join us at the December meeting.